-Providing quality user experiences online is increasingly important for every brand.
+Providing quality user experiences online is increasingly important touchpoint to enhance franchise brand.
 In fact, user experience is expected to surpass price and product as the main brand differentiator by 2020.
 But signs of that shift already are becoming clear: According to Experience Dynamics, 79 percent of users say they will leave a site and shop elsewhere if the site is not optimized.

 Websites that run slowly, require repetitive input from the consumer or are not optimized for mobile devices can frustrate users.
 With so many options to shop online, 95 percent of consumers agree that creating “good user experience just makes sense.”
 Franchise marketing teams should recognize the importance of user experience and work to ensure their sites are smooth and easy to browse.